helins/timer.cljs/README.md

 origin](https://developer.mozilla.org/en-US/docs/Web/API/DOMHighResTimeStamp#The_time_origin).
 The fractional part, if present, represents fractions of a millisecond and should be accurate to 5 microseconds.

+## Few notes and miscellaneous ideas

+This method, while being simple, is probably the best way for having general-purpose timers in the browser.

+`requestAnimationFrame` has been known for being used to complete repetitive, somewhat fine-grained tasks.
+As its main purpose is animation, timing is fixed but it can be remarkbly predictable if the main thread is not overwhelmed.
+However, execution is stopped as soon as the tab becomes inactive, making it often unsuitable for any other purpose than animation.

+The `Web Audio` and `Web MIDI` APIs provides accurate timers for specific tasks such as generating a sound or sending a MIDI event.
+However, those events are scheduled for a precise moment, and sometimes, once scheduled, cannot be canceled.
+A proven method is to combine those precise, specific timers with this library in order the gain very fine control.
+This idea is not new, it has already been described back in 2013 in [this article](https://www.html5rocks.com/en/tutorials/audio/scheduling/).
+We like to call it "look ahead scheduling", or "double scheduling".

 ## License